cronomantic/ZXDAAD128/README.md

 - **-p** : Forced padding
 - **-b**  : use best fit algorithm when assigning the memory banks (first fit by default).
 - **-o [outputfile]** : (optional) path & file name of the output files.
 If absent, same path & file name of json file would be used.
 - **-i [image path]** : (optional) the path for the images to include.
-If not defined, no images will be loaded.
-Only for TAPE target.
+If not defined, no images will be loaded on RAM.
+Only for TAPE target, since on PLUS3, they will be loaded from disk.
 - **-k [char. id]** : (optional) the number of the character which will be used as a cursor.
 By default, the character "_" will be used (code 95).

 The character set file must be a 2048 bytes file, 8 bytes per character, 256 characters.
 Please take in mind that if you are using a 42 lines interpreter, the character set must be 6x8, so despite each of your characters has 8 bits per scanline to define, make sure you don't use the two rightmost ones (and even the third rightmost one if you want to have some space between characters).